 Research today has shown that celiac disease has been around for centuries.
 With the similarities in symptoms of celiac disease and other chronic issues such as IBS, a lot of people have gone undiagnosed.
 Only until the last decade has celiac become a well known disease throughout the world.
-Although with a little bit of digging, one can find that celiac has been around a lot longer then just a few decades.
+With a little bit of digging, one can find celiac has been around much longer then a few decades.